zero456-xx/shadoe-qt/README.md

 KDE libraries, making it great for GTK+ and QT-based desktops alike.

-Information about the current version of Shadoe-qt (including new features and changes) can be found in the file NEWS.
+Information about the current version of Shadoe-qt (including new features and changes) can be found in the file [NEWS](./NEWS).

-For building and installation instructions, please see the file INSTALL.
+For building and installation instructions, please see the file [INSTALL](./INSTALL)

 Dependencies for building:

 * None yet!

-The two subdirectories, 'src' and 'doc', contain the source code files and manual for Shadoe-qt, respectively.
+The two subdirectories, `src` and `doc`, contain the source code files and manual for Shadoe-qt, respectively.

 Shadoe-qt is distributed under the terms of the GNU General Public License, version 3.
-For complete information, see the file COPYING.
+For complete information, see the file [COPYING](./COPYING).

 Shadoe-qt is dedicated to my ol' dog Shadow (aka, Doe-Doe) who was laid to rest in July of 2011.